-Students and parents should keep the school informed of address, phone number, and email changes.
-Contact the Mickle school office at 402-436-1216, or email "mickle@lps.org" to update records.
+Students and parents are to keep the school informed of address, phone number, and email changes.
+The updating can be done within the ParentVue/StudentVue online access.
+If questions, call the Mickle school office at 402.436.1216, or email "mickle@lps.org".
 Specifically, our school Registrar will work with parents to maintain updated information.